-The site of the present day Government House, Auckland was first built upon in the 1880s or 1890s, although some of the trees are slightly older, dating from the 1870s.
+The site of the present day Government House, Auckland was first built upon in the 1880s or 1890s.

-Sir Frank and Lady Mappin bought the property in 1921 and spent the next 45 years, after building the residence, developing and landscaping the grounds.
+Sir Frank and Lady Mappin bought the property in 1921 and spent the next 45 years developing and landscaping the grounds.
 They gave the House and land to The Queen in 1962 for use as a Royal or Vice-Regal residence.

-Only a few such large, long-established gardens have survived anywhere in New Zealand.
-The grounds have been endorsed as a “Garden of National Significance” by the New Zealand Gardens Trust.
-They feature many individual trees that are among the oldest of their kind in the country and because it retains some of the lava outcrops that were once a feature of the area, still covered in places by vegetation that also was once typical.
-Both the garden's design and its horticultural variety have particular merit.
+The garden is endorsed as a “Garden of National Significance” by the New Zealand Gardens Trust (www.gardens.org.nz).
+As well as its survival intact, it has many trees that are amongst the oldest of their kind in the country, and has retained examples of the lava outcrops and original native vegetation that were once a feature of the wider local area.
+The design and horticultural variety of the garden are also exceptional.

 Note that this is the second Government House in Auckland.
 Old Government House (1856) on the corner of Princes Street and Waterloo Quadrant at the University of Auckland was the seat of Government until 1865 when the capital was moved to Wellington.
 For the next century it was Auckland’s Vice-Regal residence.
 Royalty stayed there six times and the present Queen broadcast her Christmas speech to the Commonwealth from upstairs in 1953.
 Since being transferred to the University in 1969 the house has been the University Staff Common Room.